HillviewCap/llms/docs/DEPLOYMENT_GUIDE.md

 ## Verification Steps

-After the deployment is complete, follow these steps to verify that the 500 error has been resolved:
+After the deployment is complete, follow these steps to verify that the application is working correctly:

 ### 1. Check the Site Functionality

 1. Visit the production site at [https://llms-text.ai](https://llms-text.ai)
 2. Navigate through different pages to ensure they load correctly
-3. Test any functionality that was previously affected by the 500 error
+3. Test the search functionality to ensure it works properly
+4. Verify that the data is being displayed correctly

 ### 2. Verify the Headers